Skydev0h/FTC-DeNS/README.md

 Deployment of root and configuration of platform, certificate and auction codes is done automatically by `deploy_root.sh` script.
 Likewise, you can deploy debot with `deploy_debot.sh` and start it later using `run_debot.sh` scripts.
 Initially, it was planned that contracts would be interacted using debots, however, it turned out that they crash for some reason.

 Please use `interact.sh` to interact with the system.
 It has debot-like menu system but is implemented using scripts.

+### Using automatic box to send messages

+In order to conveniently automatically send messages from a safe multisig contract for contract deployment and during interaction you need to generate `keys.json` in the `box` folder, then correctly deploy the SafeMultisigWallet contract in the `box` and provide it adequate funds for all the manipulations.

+Otherwise you will need to supply Tons for deployment manually, and provide the generated encoded message body to the transaction sending routine of wallet of your choice.